 You can include almost any plant that you would grow in a normal garden in a sensory garden.
-The difference is this, the main purpose of a sensory garden as well as growing plants for their decorative or culinary qualities, will be to create an environment that stimulates the senses.
+The difference is this.

-In this part of my article I'm mainly interested in the sensory plants we can use to create this sensory environment and will discuss materials on my sensory garden design page.
+In this part of my article I have listed sensory garden plants we can use to create a sensory environment and will discuss materials on my sensory garden design page.

-So let's think about the senses we would like to develop and choose plants for their different types of scent, texture, sound, taste, visual effect and effect on those senses.
+So let's think about the senses we would like to develop and choose plants for their different types of scent, texture, sound, taste.
+Their visual effect and effect on those senses.

 Note: Some scented plants can also be planted to stimulate other senses like seeing, touch, sound and taste, so the list of sensory plants on this page may include the same plants in more than one category.